MCCTeam/MCCTeam.github.io/docs/guide/usage.md

 -   **Description:**

-    Use this to respawn if you are dead (like clicking "respawn" ingame)
+    Use this to respawn if you are dead (like clicking "respawn" in-game)

 -   **Usage:**